 I just want to say I’m sorry you’re having to come home earlier than you wanted because of Covid-19.
 And yes I’m apologizing for a global pandemic because I’m Canadian and apologizing is in my nature.
 I’m sorry you have to cut your vacation/study abroad/work abroad experience short and go home.
 It sucks.
 I know.
 I’ve been there.

-I mean I didn’t have to go home because of a global pandemic and a virus that is spreading faster than we’d like with no vaccine for it.
+I mean I didn’t have to go home because of a global pandemic and a virus that is spreading faster than we had anticipated, with no vaccine for it.
 But I know what it’s like to have to cut a trip short.
 I went through something similar in Ireland.

 I still haven’t written a ton about Ireland, and I am still processing my experience there (after almost two years of being back home in Canada).
 The people in Ireland are wonderful and the country is beautiful, but my experience was hard and filled with a lot of ups and downs.
 It wasn’t always easy, but I don’t regret going.

-It took a lot of time and energy for me to find the work I did (I had other jobs before the office temp one), and I couldn’t go through that stress again.
+It took a lot of time and energy for me to find the work I did.
+I had other jobs before the office temp one, and I couldn’t go through that stress again.
 I’d be spending time and energy on something that was going to last a few months at most.
-And then if I found a job I’d have to work to save up money for rent, and I wouldn’t get to spend the last few months enjoying Ireland.
+Then if I found a job I’d have to work to save up money for rent, and I wouldn’t get to spend the last few months enjoying Ireland.
 I’d just be working to survive and then go home.

 So I made the hard decision to come home earlier than I wanted.
-Now I still got to spend a couple weeks around Dublin before I left.
+I still got to spend a couple weeks around Dublin before I left.
 I got to take walks at my favourite park, go to the beach.
 I visited some museums.
 I took a hop on hop off tour in Dublin because I found a cheap Groupon deal and why not?
 I even went to some local day trip spots like Howth and Dún Laoghaire one last time.
 At least for a while.

-Please for your mental health stay in touch (online, over the phone, etc) with your friends and family.
+Please for your mental health stay in touch with your friends and family (online or by phone).
 Eat healthy meals.
 Be kind to yourself.
 Find something to do at home (whether that’s journaling, meditating, working on an online project, reading a book, yoga etc).
 I encourage you to stay informed with what’s going on but don’t stay glued to the news or social media because you’ll just get more anxious than you need to be.
 Practice good hygiene (proper handwashing with soap and water for 20 seconds, sneezing into a tissue or your elbow, and not touching your face).
 Stay away from others for at least 14 days, just in case.
 If you start feeling unwell call your doctor or healthcare provider to find out what to do next.

 My point is that no one currently alive now has ever lived through anything like this.
 The world just started to learn about Covid-19 a couple of months ago, but even a few weeks ago borders were still open.
 Social isolation was just starting to catch on where I live.
 Last week I was still going to work at my retail job.
 Now, my work has shut down (at least until March 28, maybe later).
 I’m socially isolating.
 I know people in quarantine and know of people who likely have Covid-19.
 I have friends and family who are in the high-risk category for getting Covid-19 and not being able to recover.
 I have family in the healthcare field who may be exposing themselves to this virus every time they go to work.

-This is a weird world we’re living in people.
+This is a weird world we’re living in now people.
 Things are not as they used to be, and the future for a lot of us is uncertain.
 I know travel is a luxury that many people can’t afford, and in the grand scheme of things having to cut a trip short shouldn’t be a big deal.
 But this is different.
-This isn’t cutting a trip short and coming home because you ran out of money (I mean maybe that’s also true for some of you).
-This is cutting a trip short because a health pandemic has taken over the globe that we don’t have a vaccine for yet.
+This isn’t cutting a trip short and coming home because you ran out of money (I mean maybe that could also be true).
+This is cutting a trip short because a health pandemic that we don’t have a vaccine for yet has taken over the globe.
 This is coming home because your country might be closing its borders, and if you don’t leave now you don’t know when you’ll be able to get home.
 This is ending your travels because the world has stopped functioning the way it did a few months ago.
-This is coming home to a very uncertain and different future than what you’d probably imagined.
+This is coming home to a very uncertain and different future than what any of us had ever imagined.

 I don’t want to end this on a bummer note.
 I know people are angry and confused and sad and anxious about everything that’s been happening.
-And even as an introvert, it sucks knowing the only thing I can do is stay home, wash my hands properly for 20 seconds, not touch my face, sneeze/cough into a tissue, and stay away from other people as much as possible.
-I know it doesn’t seem like much, but I also know if everyone does this we can help to flatten the curve, helping to not burden the global medical system, and helping to save lives.
-When it feels out of control I think to myself how lucky I am that me staying home is doing a small part to make things a little better.
+Even as an introvert, it sucks knowing the only thing I can do is stay home, wash my hands properly for 20 seconds, not touch my face, sneeze/cough into a tissue, and stay away from other people as much as possible.
+I know it doesn’t seem like much, but I also know if everyone does this we can help to flatten the curve, help not burden the global medical system, and most important help save lives.
+When it feels out of control I think about how lucky I am, and that me just staying home is doing a small part to make things a little better.

 I like to try to look for the silver linings in these strange times, and I encourage you to do the same.
 I like to watch the videos of people in quarantine in Europe singing from their balconies.
 I like hearing how people are cheering the doctors and nurses when they go home.
 I like reading how the canals of Venice have cleared up, and that there’s less smog in China.
 I like to look back at my travel photos and think of how grateful I am that I’ve been able to visit the places in this world that I have.
 I like to put on my favourite upbeat songs and dance.
 I like to look at stupid memes and laugh at the absurdity of life.